 Every MT vendor has their own set of tools for managing the engines.
 Some tools have limited user-configurable options, whilst others allow users to fine-tune the training data.
 There are vendors who do not allow any user configuration at all, instead requiring that all changes be implemented by their own technicians.
 You have to pay for this hands-on service, but the option of influencing the engine’s output is only relevant to you if you have staff who are capable of using it.

 The introduction of machine translation as a service and technology raises many questions in the minds of those working in multilingual content management.
 In our free machine translation e-book, we answer these questions and share our experience of working with MT.
 Download your copy now.

 (but were afraid to ask)

-STP was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
+Sandberg was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
 ISO 18587 certification is awarded to language service providers who satisfy official requirements for the preparation and processing of full human post-editing of machine-translated (MT) material.